 Wifi Onboard MTA Metro-North Railroad

-Unfortunately, there is not Wifi onboard Metro-North trains.
-We've somewhat enjoyed Wifi onboard trains when we travel.
-Like when we traveled from Madrid to Zaragoza.
-But the wifi's truthfully never reliable anyway.
+Unfortunately, there is no Wi-Fi on board Metro-North trains.
+We've somewhat enjoyed Wifi onboard trains when we travel like when we traveled from Madrid to Zaragoza.
+But the Wi-Fi's truthfully never reliable anyway.

 There isn't Wifi on Metro-North trains like there isn't Wifi on Long Island Railroad.

-This is why we recommend a Skyroam wifi hotspot if you need to work while you travel.
+This is why we recommend a Solis Wi-Fi hotspot if you need to work while you travel.
 It allows us to rely on the hotspot for a connection, independent of whether we're on trains or in a car, for instance.